Artwork Help

 You don't usually need to know this information.
 It's here for you to read if you've been told that the number of black & white pages in your PDF artwork does not match your order.

-When is Black & White not so black & white?
+When is Black & White not so Black & White?

-It can be hard to spot (and hard to accept sometimes!), that just one word, or an underline or a tiny graphic in colour is still colour and means that the whole page has to be treated as colour.
-It's like being pregnant, you can't be a tiny bit pregnant.
-You either are or you aren't.
-Sometimes you don't need these bits of colour and we can convert them to black & white for you.
+(1) Sometimes you've just missed it.
+It can be hard to spot (and hard to accept sometimes), that just one word, or an underline or a tiny graphic in colour is still colour and means that the whole page has to be treated as colour.
+It's a bit like being pregnant, you either are or you aren't.
+The good news is that if you don't need these bits of colour, we can convert the whole page to black & white for you and save you money.
 However, we can't do this without making sure that's what you want us to do.

-A little more difficult to get your head around are images that LOOK black & white, but aren't.
+(2) Black & white pictures, graphics and diagrams CAN BE COLOUR.
+The easiest case to understand is sepia tinted photographs that you've scanned.
+Either originally created as tinted photographs, or simply faded with time, these are tints of a colour, not black & white.
+If we convert them to grayscale (B&W) they will look different.
+More difficult to understand are images that LOOK black & white, but aren't.
 This can be for a number of reasons.
-For example, B&W photographs are often scanned in as RGB not grayscale (B&W).
-The reasons for doing this are technical, but the end result is that you may have a scan that looks closer to the original image and it may be possible to manipulate it better in photo editing software.
-Or you might have just done it by mistake.
+For example, B&W photographs are often scanned in as RGB not grayscale.
+Sometimes accidentally, but often on purpose as you can achieve a scan that looks closer to the original image and it may be possible to manipulate it better in photo editing software.
 We can convert these images to grayscale for you, but we need to make sure that's what you want us to do.
 Incidentally, this is another good reason why you must check your soft proof carefully.
 Any time we are converting between colour spaces (i.e. RGB to grayscale, or more commonly RGB to CMYK) the colour gamuts are different and we try to make this as apparent as technically possible in our soft proofs.
+Other examples include diagrams that have been saved as JPEGs.
+They may look B&W, but often they are not.
+There are very many other variations on this theme, so please don't shoot the messenger.
+We can't tell you HOW your image ended up as it is, but we can flag it to you and offer to fix the problem for you.

 This should be fine 99%+ of the time.
-However, if you do need more information before proceeding (for example if you want to "fix" the colour components yourself), please contact the helpdesk and ask them to send you the full preflight report.
+However, if you do need more information before proceeding (for example if you want to check and potentially "fix" the colour components yourself), please contact the helpdesk and ask them to send you the full preflight report.
 We don't send this as standard as it is very technical and full of jargon.
 The only thing of relevance that it will tell you is WHICH pages are in colour and which are in B&W.

 This sounds like a harmless little fluffy bunny of a topic, doesn't it?
 If you're not a fully paid up colour management expert, this is in fact the most foul, cruel, and bad-tempered rodent you ever set eyes on.
 Run away!
 Design your artwork in RGB and let the nice people at Inky convert it to CMYK for you.